 This lies in Tom Wolfe’s remark that liberalism is the etiquette of the upper classes.
 A whole bicoastal elite that lives in fear of being knocked off the A-list for party invites.
-The same elite that came up from the finishing schools otherwise know as the Ivy League.
+The same elite that came up from the finishing schools otherwise known as the Ivy League.
 The same elite after networking in the Ivy League then goes off to work by taking over their parents occupations in government, law and finance to have their turn at looting this Republic.
 And, so, it is far more important maintain those networks and the insurance that your elite peers will ever at your side to find you yet another job than it is to run a company well.
 The abject fear of being cast aside from all the networking at all those Hampton parties.

 Except that Phil Robertson, the patriarch of Duck Dynasty and the target of the wrath of the political correctness police, didn’t quite play along.
 Instead of creating a program of stupid rednecks doing stupid things, the program in a very human way promoted Christianity and a traditional family structure in a quiet, unobtrusive manner.
 And, God and guns thrown in.